 Vermont Reptile and Amphibian Atlas

 This independent project, with the help of volunteers and collaborations with organizations such as VCE, collects distribution and other information to help conserve Vermont’s reptiles and amphibians.
-All sightings added to iNaturalist Vermont are shared with this project.
+All sightings added to the Vermont Atlas of Life on iNaturalist are shared with this project.